Kyrgyzstan: Political system

-In October 2017, Sooronbay Jeenbekov, a former prime minister backed by incumbent Almazbek Atambayev, was elected as the new President of Kyrgyzstan.
+In October 2017, Sooronbay Jeenbekov, a former prime minister backed by incumbent Almazbek Atambayev, was elected president.
 In foreign policy he saw the Kremlin as the country's "main strategic partner" and China as an "important strategic and trade partner", but he intended to seek more collaborative bilateral ties with European partners.
 On 7 August 2019, the Special Forces of Kyrgyzstan launched an operation against the residence of former President Almazbek Atambayev, supposedly based on charges of corruption made against him.
-In a meeting of the Security Council, President Jeenbekov accused Atambayev of violating the constitution.
-In October 2020, President Sooronbay Jeenbekov resigned after protests caused by irregularities in parliamentary elections on 4 October 2020.

-In January 2021, Sadyr Japarov was elected as the new president after winning the presidential election by a landslide.

-In April 2021, the majority of voters approved in the constitutional referendum a new constitution that will give new powers to the president, significantly strengthening the power of the presidency.
+In a meeting of the Security Council, Jeenbekov accused Atambayev of violating the constitution.
+In October 2020, Jeenbekov resigned after protests caused by irregularities in the parliamentary elections.
+In January 2021, Sadyr Japarov was elected president after winning the presidential election by a landslide.
+In April 2021, the majority of voters approved a constitutional referendum which grants additional powers president, significantly strengthening the presidency.